 Middle school memory: I tend to call my junior high years the dark years.
 Life was full of insecurities, unspoken rules and social hierarchy.
 Fitting in was a constant struggle, and the knock off rugby with plastic buttons my Mom bought at an outlet store, rather than the name brand one with cool rubber buttons, didn’t cut it.
 Not to mention needing an alligator on my shirt, the right kind of Docksiders, and my backpack slug over only one shoulder.
 One silver lining was learning to juggle.
 I also joined band and learned how to play the trumpet and loved it.
 Not only that, but I started listening to music, tuning my radio to the top 40 and falling asleep to Duran Duran, Cindy Lauper, the Eurythmics, George Michael and singing Purple Rain in my dreams.

 Kathlene comes to AMS after working twenty years in the music event business (mostly directing large music festivals) and then eleven years for the American Cancer Society within a combination fundraising and public health positions where she managed all of the western North Carolina and southwest Virginia territories for the ACS.
 She grew up in Charlotte, NC but has been living in western North Carolina for 32 years.
 She and her family have been living within the Celo Community since 2001.
 She is a parent of an AMS alumnus (07′ to 09′).
-In addition to raising two sons, she now raises chickens and grows a large assortment of flowers, fruit vines, bushes, and trees in her family’s garden.
+In addition to raising two sons, she now raises chickens, bees and grows a large assortment of flowers, grapes and berries in her family’s garden.

 Middle school memory: My fondest memories of middle school are that of riding horses and hanging out at the horse barn in my neighborhood with my friends.
 We mucked out stalls and bathed the horses after a day of jumping horse fences and trail rides.
 I enjoyed being around the animals more than anything else I could have been doing during those years.
 To this day, my love of horses carries over into anything with four legs, fur or feathers.
 Luckily, I get to visit with a variety of critters at any given time at AMS!